grittygrease/draft-sullivan-tls-opaque/draft-sullivan-tls-opaque.md

 the ClientHello.
 This may present a privacy problem unless a mechanism like Encrypted Client Hello
 {{?ECH=I-D.ietf-tls-esni}} is created to protect it.

-Upon receiving a PAKEServerAuth extension, the server checks to see if it has a matching record for this identity.
+Upon receiving a PAKEServerAuthExtension, the server checks to see if it has a matching record for this identity.
 If the record does not exist, the handshake is aborted with a "illegal_parameter" alert.
 If the record does exist, but the key type of the record does not match any of the supported_groups sent in the key_share extension of the ClientHello, an HRR is sent containing the set of valid key types that it found records for.

-Given a matching key_share and an identity with a matching supported_group, the server returns its PAKEServerAuth as an extension to its EncryptedExtensions.
+Given a matching key_share and an identity with a matching supported_group, the server returns its PAKEServerAuthExtension as an extension to its EncryptedExtensions.
 Both parties then derive a shared OPAQUE key as follows:

 ~~~~~~~~~~~